 0.000.93=0.93 C0.00 - 0.93 = -0.93\ ^\circ\mathrm{C}

-This example shows the key idea: the size of the change comes from particle count.
-If you kept the same molality but used a solute that produced more particles, the freezing point drop would be larger.
+The size of the change comes entirely from particle count.
+Keep the same molality but switch to a solute that splits into more particles, and the freezing point drop grows.

-For boiling point elevation and freezing point depression, the standard formulas use molality.
+Boiling point elevation and freezing point depression use molality.
 Osmotic pressure uses molarity in the common dilute-solution form.
+Plugging one into the other quietly corrupts the answer.

 Assuming Every Solute Is Nonvolatile

-The simple vapor pressure lowering picture is cleanest when the solute does not evaporate significantly.
-If both components are volatile, you need a more careful model.
+The clean vapor-pressure-lowering picture assumes the solute does not evaporate much.
+If both components are volatile, a more careful model is needed.

-Colligative properties show up in antifreeze, road salting, food preservation, cell water balance, reverse osmosis, and some molar-mass measurements.
-The same idea runs through all of them: dissolved particles change how the solvent behaves as a bulk system.
+Colligative properties run through antifreeze, road salting, food preservation, cell water balance, reverse osmosis, and some molar-mass measurements.
+In every case the same lever is being pulled: dissolved particles change how the bulk solvent behaves.

 Need help with a problem?